floklimm/shinyTutorial/shinyTutorial.md

 ### Illustrating networks in Shiny

 Now we will construct a co-authorship network and visualise it in the second tab.
 There are multiple network/graph libraries in R. For our purposes, [visNetwork](https://datastorm-open.github.io/visNetwork/) is best because it is fairly easy to incorporate in Shiny.

+> Load the library with the `library(visNetwork)` command.
+Do this in both, the SERVER and the UI file.

 First, we construct a simple example network: